GovindPullagura/flam-app/README.md

 # React Bottom Sheet

-This is a simple React application that features a bottom sheet with spring motion animations.
+This is a simple React application that features a bottom sheet.
 It allows users to open and close the bottom sheet, as well as snap it to a half-open position.
 The project uses React for the front end and CSS for styling.
 No third-party libraries or modules were used for animations.

 ## Installation